Hazards covered by anticipation

 No. of people reached by anticipation (activation)

 Each Red Cross protocol anticipates reaching 2,000-3,500 families.

 Anticipation partners in country

-The Costa Rican National Risk Management Policy 2016-2030 (NRMP) defines management of Risk Reduction, Preparedness and Response, and Recovery in the country.
-The country also has a National Emergency Fund which receives annual contributions from public intuitions and is managed by the National Commission for Risk Prevention and Emergency Response.
+The Costa Rican National Risk Management Policy 2016-2030 defines the management of risk reduction, preparedness, response and recovery in the country.
+Costa Rica also has a national emergency fund, which receives annual contributions from public institutions and is managed by the National Commission for Risk Prevention and Emergency Response.

 Implementing the FbF mechanism in Costa Rica

 In 2019, the Costa Rican Red Cross, with support from the German Red Cross and the Climate Centre, began working with the Observatorio Vulcanológico y Sismológico de Costa Rica, the National Meteorological Institute and other strategic institutions from the National Emergencies Commission to develop Early Action Protocols for tropical storms, volcanic ash and drought.